How we test laptops

 - Features ..................................
 5%

-Best Buys must score 74% or above while portable small screen machines have to score 73% to be Best Buys.
+Large screen laptops Best Buys must score 74% or above while portable small screen machines have to score 73% to be Best Buys.
 Any brand which scores two stars or fewer in our laptop reliability survey is incapable of receiving a Best Buy award for its laptops - no matter how good those laptops may be.
 They're simply too unreliable to recommend without reservation.